-- iii.
-Behaved towards a child or children in a way which indicates s/he would pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
+- i.
+Behaved in a way that has, or may have harmed a child; - ii.
+Possibly committed a criminal offence against/related to a child; - iii.
+Behaved towards a child or children in a way which indicates s/he will pose a risk of harm if they work regularly or closely with children; - iv. behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 2.
 We recognise that point iv above includes behaviour that may have happened outside of school or college, that might make an individual unsuitable to work with children. - 3.
 As a school we will appoint a case manager to lead any investigation.
 If the allegation relates to a member of staff the headteacher will be the case manager.
-If the allegation is regarding the headteacher or principal, then the Chair of Governors will be the case manager, as appropriate.
+If the allegation is regarding the headteacher or principal, then the Chair of Governors, Chair of the Management Committee, or Proprietor of an independent school, will be the case manager, as appropriate.